TheNativeDev/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ x] Mention two parts of Express that you learned about this week.

+Middleware and Express Router

-- [ ] Describe Middleware?
+- [ x] Describe Middleware?

+Handles authentication and logging.
+It is used to check code for certain things, without needing CRUD operations.

-- [ ] Describe a Resource?
+- [ x] Describe a Resource?

+A piece of software that is accessible by computers, network etc

-- [ ] What can the API return to help clients know if a request was successful?
+- [ x] What can the API return to help clients know if a request was successful?

+200 which is a standard OK request.

-- [ ] How can we partition our application into sub-applications?
+- [ x] How can we partition our application into sub-applications?

+Routers, to break up code into different parts so that if another developer needs to access the app they can understand it.

 ## Minimum Viable Product